Associate Professor John Semmler

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

 I lead a research team that is internationally recognised for its excellence in pursuing novel research questions using cutting-edge brain stimulation techniques to examine the neurophysiology of human movement throughout the lifespan.
 My research attracts Category 1 funding, is regularly published in the top journals in the field, and is highly cited internationally.
 I have a strong record of successful research supervision and training, which includes mentoring externally funded research fellows, graduating numerous PhD students, and regularly supporting honours and undergraduate placements in the laboratory.
 I am a highly effective teacher with a strong record of education delivery and leadership, where I shape current educational practices in several disciplines, and contribute to high-level program mapping and curriculum design.
-I also hold numerous senior administration and leadership roles within the University and international research community, including Discipline Lead in Physiology, School Postgraduate coordinator, and hold senior editorial board responsibilities for 3 leading journals in Neuroscience, Physiology and Exercise Science fields.
+I also hold numerous senior administration and leadership roles within the University and international research community, including Discipline Lead in Physiology, School Postgraduate coordinator, President of the Australasian Brain Stimulation Society, and hold senior editorial board responsibilities for 3 leading journals in Neuroscience, Physiology and Exercise Science fields.

 NEUROPHYSIOLOGY OF HUMAN MOVEMENT GROUP